 CONTENTS: platonic solids; helix; tensegrity; curvature; icosahedron and viruses; quasi-crystals; close-packing etc.

-Nature always finds the most efficient way of doing things and that includes geodesic geometry – the connection of points over the shortest distance – and the closest packing of objects together.
-Geodesic geometry provides the most economic utilization of space and materials and confers strength; it is at the heart of tensegrity with many easily-recognized examples in biology.
+Nature always finds the most energy-efficient way of doing things and that includes geodesic geometry – the connection of points over a straight line (and what is often the shortest distance) and the closest packing of objects together.
+Geodesic geometry provides the most economic utilization of space and materials and confers strength.
+It is basic stuff that leads directly into the many different types of close-packing, and is at the heart of tensegrity, with many easily-recognized examples in biology.
+Geodesic geometry, close-packing and energy-efficiency are the keys to understanding the biotensegrity concept, but remember, we are essentially looking at the vastness of biology so don’t get bogged down in the detail, it is there to stimulate ideas for those who want to go deeper.

 In two-dimensions, a circle encloses the largest area within the minimum boundary, which makes it a minimal-energy structure, but putting lots of circles next to each other leaves gaps in between that reduce that space-filling efficiency.
 However, joining the centres of those circles with straight lines (geodesics) creates stable triangles and allows the hexagon to emerge.
 The best compromise between efficient space-filling of the circle and stability is the triangulated hexagon, with objects of similar size close-packing together to form stable configurations that fill 2-D space completely (tesselation).
 (The same principle also applies to objects of different sizes.)

 Lots of hexagons support each other at their 3-way junctions but they are only fully stable when triangulated.
 Hexagons close-pack in an array that can self-generate to produce the same shapes at different size scales and even non-uniform shapes approximate to hexagons as they pack together in sheets.
 Soap bubbles spontaneously join together with outside surfaces that meet at 120o just like hexagons.
 This is because soap molecules hold together through their surface tension which tries to minimize itself and reduce the surface area.
-Cells that are compressed by surrounding tissues and/or pulled together by cadherins tend to form hexagonal shapes.
-This triangulated and hexagonal packing arrangement is found in (a) muscle fibrils;Kessel (b) the uroplakin complex covering the epithelial lining of the urinary bladder;Sanner (c) the cortical cytoskeleton;Weinbaum (d) the optic lensBassnett and the micro-structure of the avian lung.Maina Close-packing in three-dimensions produces some new shapes called platonic solids that will lead us into biotensegrity.
+Cells that are compressed by surrounding tissues and/or pulled together by cadherins tend to predominatly form hexagonal patterns (with a few 5 and 7-sided).
+This triangulated and hexagonal packing arrangement is also found in (a) muscle fibrils;Kessel (b) the uroplakin complex covering the epithelial lining of the urinary bladder;Sanner (c) the cortical cytoskeleton;Weinbaum (d) the optic lensBassnett and the micro-structure of the avian lung.Maina Close-packing in three-dimensions produces some new shapes called platonic solids that will lead us into biotensegrity.

 THE PLATONIC SOLIDS

-The Cube – adding a tetrahedron to each of the corners of a 2F-cuboctahedron forms a cube.
+The Cube – forget the familiar 6-sided man-made ‘cubes’ with their 90o angles because this is not how they are constructed in the natural world – we thus have to look at cubes in a different way.
+Adding a tetrahedron to each of the corners of a 2F-cuboctahedron forms a cube.
 Removing two corner layers reveals the side of a 4F-tetrahedron (green) and removing a further layer reveals a hexagon ie. all these shapes are contained within each other.
 The cube is the dual of the octahedron and is naturally found in the minerals galena, pyrite and fluorite.
-The pictures show that the cube is not ‘true’ because all the edges are zig-zag; cubes are the mainstay of modern man-made structures but are inherently unstable on their own.
+The pictures show that these cube edges appear as zig-zags because of their 60o angles – a much more efficient way of packing objects of similar size together than those with 90o.

 (The cuboctahedron) Increasing the tetrahedron to its 4th frequency produces the first close packing of 12 spheres around a central nucleus and the emergence of the cuboctahedron (a semi-regular polyhedron but not a platonic solid).
 This shape is also contained within a 2F-octahedron (see chart) and becomes important when considering biotensegrity from an energetic perspective.
 This includes the vector equilibrium and jitterbug that will be added in the near future.

-The dodecahedron is the dual of the icosahedron and is found in pollen grains and the central core of some proteins structures;Izard it is also involved in water and quasi-crystal structures.
+This dodecahedron is the dual of the icosahedron and is found in pollen grains and the central core of some proteins structures;Izard it is also involved in water and quasi-crystal structures.
+It is included here for the sake of completeness but doesn’t get a lot of attention here.

 At a basic level, four spheres close-pack together as a tetrahedron and occupy the smallest proportion of unit space within the largest surface area.Sadoc The addition of more spheres as in the lattice packing of the tetrahedron, octahedron and cube increases that proportion because of the squares within the octahedra but the tetrahelix, a tetrahedral polymer, comes closer to the minimum making it a more suitable model for molecular packing because of this margin of energy-efficiency.
 The tetrahelix also displays inherent hierarchy with its sub-helixes of different chirality and pitch.
 Mapping a tetrahelix onto a plane surface by ‘unzipping’ one of its long helical edges displays the packing efficiency of the triangular pattern as described earlier.
 Rolling that map into a cylinder demonstrates equivalence, a property important to secondary protein structures, as described below and on the biology page.Caspar Equi-valence implies a symmetrical balance of forces and the only shapes that can accommodate it have surfaces based on the platonic solids and cylinders.

-Equivalence restricts the number of possible structures but evolution has contrived to evade its constraints through the device of ‘quasi-equivalence’ where structural proteins can contort slightly in order to conform to the geodesic template.
-Interestingly the central space within a tropocollagen molecule is a tetrahelix; the three chains of procollagen each contain a glycine at every third position and a hydrogen atom on each one of these corresponds to one of the spheres in the picture.Sadoc The tetrahelix is the geometric basis for helical molecules and a model for coiled winding in many biological structures.
+Equivalence restricts the number of possible structures but evolution has evaded this constraint through ‘quasi-equivalence’, where structural proteins can contort slightly in order to conform to the ‘ideal’ geodesic template.
+Interestingly the central space within a tropocollagen molecule is a tetrahelix; the three chains of procollagen each contain a glycine at every third position, and a hydrogen atom on each one of these corresponds to one of the spheres in the picture.Sadoc The tetrahelix is the geometric basis for helical molecules and a model for coiled winding in many biological structures.

-The platonic solids are fundamental to tensegrity and biological structure because of their geodesic geometry, close-packing and minimal-energy efficiency.
-A simple tensegrity model consists of a set of struts under compression and an arrangement of cables under tension; it is a geodesic structure by its very nature because tension always acts in straight lines and automatically tries to reduce itself to a minimum.Pars
+The platonic solids are fundamental to understanding tensegrity and biological structure because of their geodesic geometry, close-packing and minimal-energy efficiency.
+A simple tensegrity model consists of a set of struts under compression and an arrangement of cables under tension; it is a geodesic structure by its very nature because tension always acts in straight lines and automatically tries to reduce itself to a minimum.Pars It is a close-packed structure because each resting part is as close as it can get to the others, and it naturally settles into the most energy-efficient configurataion.

 The simplest tensegrity model is made from three struts and forms the start of an infinite series of cylindrical structuresPugh that have a left or right-handed twist between their polygonal ends (chirality) referred to as the T3-prism (simplex/triplex), T4-prism (quadruplex) and T5-prism (pentaplex) etc; polymers of these structures are called T-helixes.